-This application for a Development Permit for a Material Change of Use - Air Services (Helipad) and Caretaker's Accommodation on Lot 11 on SP273000 at 35-39 Port Street, Port Douglas with access via Easement C on SP273000.
+This application for a Development Permit for a Material Change of Use - Air Services (Helipad) and Caretaker's Accommodation on Lot 11 SP273000 at 35-39 Port Street, Port Douglas with access via Easement C SP273000.
 The 4,915m2 site is located in the Industry zone and the use of Air Services is Impact Assessable development.
-The use of Caretaker's Accommodation is Self-Assessable development.
+The Caretaker's Accommodation is Accepted development subject to requirements.